rossfromwork/nr-synthetic-APMagentcheck/README.md

 # Things to improve
 - Alerting NRQL to compare as a % of overall APM agents deployed and alert on that.
 Rather than a specific agent count.
 - Current advised Alert thresholds and data agg windows aren't necassarily accurate.
 Need more testing to clarify.
+- Infra version at some point